Balaji Sakthivel

-Balaji Sakthivel is an Indian director of Tamil films.
-He is best known for directing the 2004 film, Kaadhal.
+Balaji Sakthivel is an Indian actor and director of Tamil films.
+He is best known for directing the 2004 film Kaadhal.

 Career

-Balaji Sakthivel began as an assistant director to S. Shankar.
+Balaji Sakthivel began his off-screen career as an assistant director to S. Shankar.
 In 2002, he directed his first film, Samurai for Vikram.
-After a two-year break, he released Kaadhal (2004) under the S Pictures banner, the production house of Shankar.
-In 2007, Kalloori has won Tamil Nadu State Film Award for Best Dialogue Writer.
+After a two-year break, he released Kaadhal (2004) under the S Pictures banner, Shankar's production house.
+In 2007, Kalloori won Tamil Nadu State Film Award for Best Dialogue Writer.
 His Vazhakku Enn 18/9 (2012) won the National Film Award for Best Feature Film in Tamil.